About Intellectual Property Law

 - Federal Jurisdiction

-- L&CP: Privacy Law in the Information Age
+- Law & Contemporary Problems: Privacy Law in the Information Age

 - Secured Transactions

 - Trial Advocacy